 - transfer of conditions (TOC), no time limit (NTL) or replacement biometric immigration document applications

-What is the time limit for an administrative review?
+The time limit for an administrative review?

 Apparently, an applicant needs to file an AR within 28 days after receiving the refusal notice for an entry clearance application.
-And within 14 days after the refusal notice or biometric residence permit (BRP) of an in-country or a decision at the UK borders.
+And within 14 days after the refusal notice or biometrics residence permit (BRP) of an in-country or a decision at the UK borders.
 In fact, the time limit for filing AR is only 7 calendar days if an applicant is detained.
 However, the time limit is 28 calendar days for decisions at the juxtaposed controls in Paris, Brussels, Dunkirk, Coquelles, Calais and Lille.

 Can an applicant submit a late AR?